Lebanon & Jordan Encounters

 What meals are included in the tour?

 Meals are provided as indicated in the itinerary.
-A traditional Lebanese lunch is included on Day 2, and a picnic lunch is included during the Dana Biosphere Reserve hike on Day 10.
-Breakfast is generally included each day, and some dinners are provided, such as a traditional Jordanian meal at the Wadi Rum Bedouin Camp.
+Breakfast is included daily, and some lunches and dinners are also provided, such as a traditional Jordanian meal at the Bedouin camp in Wadi Rum and a food tasting tour in Amman.

 -